kermit-xrp/xFUND/README.md

 #### Key Functions

-The key functions of the FundME platform include:
+The key functions of the xFUND platform include:

 - Project creation: Users can create projects to raise funds for their ideas or businesses.
 - Project funding: Contributors can pledge their cryptocurrency to support projects.